matrix-org/sygnal/docs/troubleshooting.md

 Following on from the example above, the homeserver's database contains the push gateway URL of `https://example.org/_matrix/push/v1/notify`.

-It may be worth manually checking that the push gateway is reachable; e.g. with
+It may be worth manually checking that the push gateway is reachable from the homeserver; e.g. with curl:
-curl:

 ```
 $ curl https://example.org/_matrix/push/v1/notify